woak/trigram-translator/README.md

 # trigram-translator
-program that reads files and stores trigrams (sets of three characters) and compares them to documents of "unknown" language to identify
+program that reads files and stores trigrams (sets of three characters) and compares them to documents of "unknown" language to identify the unknown language

 Created by: Teddy Laurita
 Created on: 11/14/15